boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 ### Server-side API

-The [Server](/api/Server) hosts the Lobby REST API that can be used to create and join rooms.
+The [Server](/api/Server) hosts the Lobby REST API that can be used to create and join matches.
 It is particularly useful when you want to authenticate clients to prove that they have the right to send actions on behalf of a player.

 Authenticated games are created with server-side tokens for each player.
-You can create a room with the `create` API call, and join a player to a room with the `join` API call.
+You can create a match with the `create` API call, and join a player to a match with the `join` API call.

 A game that is authenticated will not accept moves from a client on behalf of a player without the appropriate credential token.

-Use the `create` API call to create a room that requires credential tokens.
+Use the `create` API call to create a match that requires credential tokens.
 When you call the `join` API, you can retrieve the credential token for a particular player.

 #### Configuration